Agate

 **Agate Owl Box**

 Agate belongs to the quartz family, and more specifically, to that of microcrystalline quartz whose crystals are not visible to the naked eye.
-This variety includes various gems more generally grouped under the name of "chalcedony".
+This variety includes various gems generally grouped under the name "chalcedonies".

 **Where does the name "Agate" come from?**

-It would come from the Latin "Achates", a river in Sicily now called Dirillo, where this stone was mined in antiquity.
+It is said to come from the Latin "Achates", a river in Sicily now named Dirillo, where this stone was mined in antiquity.

 What are the colors of Agate?

-Natural agate is, in the vast majority of cases, gray and devoid of any visible texture.
-It is only by having recourse to dyeing that the stones take on a liveliness of tone and reveal their texture.
+Natural agate is, in the vast majority of cases, grey and devoid of any visible texture.
+It is only by resorting to dyeing that the stones acquire a vibrancy of tone and reveal their texture.

-The dyes used are generally inorganic, that is to say they have no animal or vegetable origin, because organic dyes fade in the light and the color obtained is less vivid.
+The dyes used are generally inorganic, meaning they have no animal or plant origin, because organic dyes fade in light and the resulting shade is less vibrant.

-Depending on the substance used, the agate will have a different color: The red dye is obtained using iron oxide, the yellow dye using iron chloride, the brown using either a solution of sugar and heating, or cobalt nitrate, the black dye results from carbon, the green from chrome and the blue from iron.
+Depending on the substance used, the agate will have a different colour: Red dye is obtained using iron oxide, yellow dye using iron chloride, brown using either a sugar solution and heating or cobalt nitrate, black dye results from carbon, green from chromium, and blue from iron.

-As the dye modifies the gem, the colored agates must be sold as such in commerce according to the rules of the CIBJO (International Confederation of Jewelery, Jewelry, Goldsmithing of Diamonds, Pearls and Stones) of 2007.
+As dyeing modifies the gem, coloured agates must be sold as such commercially according to the 2007 rules of CIBJO (International Confederation of Jewellery, Pearl and Gemstone Diamonds).

 What is the symbolism of Agate?